EOTech EXPS3 HD & EFLX CE at SHOT Show 2026 header image

 • Reticle68 MOA ring + 1 MOA dot (fixed)

-The all-aluminum housing addresses the longstanding criticism of the plastic battery compartment that plagued earlier models.
-The rotary dial replaces the button interface, and auto-brightness finally brings EOTech into the modern era.
+The all-aluminum housing eliminates the previous design's plastic battery compartment and protective hood, resulting in an improved field of view.
+The rotary dial replaces the button interface with a true off position, and auto-brightness (via a front-mounted light pipe) finally brings EOTech into the modern era.

 The Aesthetic: Polarizing at Best